• Skip to primary navigation

 Instructions

-• Prep the loaf pan with a light coat of butter, then coat it with flour.
+- Prep the loaf pan with a heavy coat of PAM cooking spray or use the more traditional light coat of butter and then coat it with flour.

-• Mix the pumpkin mixture with the dry ingredients.
+- Mix the dry flour ingredients into the wet ingredients.
 Optionally add 1 cup of chopped nuts, ½ cup of raisins, or ⅔ cup of chocolate chips.

 Your Own Private Notes